NokKbl/Pig-Latin/README.md

 - **Easy**

-    In easy mode, we'll give a word and choices for players.
+    In easy level, we'll give a word and choices for players.
 The players need to choose a correct answer and type letter into the answer box.
+    **Score:**
+    For easy level -  this level contains 10 questions with 10 points each.
+Full score is 100 points.

 ![EZ](gameScreenShotandFont/Frame6.png)

 - **Medium**

-    In medium mode, we'll only give a word to players and the players need to type a correct answer into the answer box below.
+    In medium level, we'll only give a word to players and the players need to type a correct answer into the answer box below.
+    **Score:**
+    For medium level - this level contains 10 questions with 50 points each.
+Full score is 500 points.

 ![MD](gameScreenShotandFont/Frame8.png)

 - **Hard**

-    In hard mode, we'll give a phrase or a sentence to players and the players need to type a correct answer into the answer box below.
+    In hard level, we'll give a phrase or a sentence to players and the players need to type a correct answer into the answer box below.
+    **Score:**
+    For hard level - this level contains 5 questions with 200 points each.
+Full score is 1000 points.

 ![H](gameScreenShotandFont/Frame7.png)